 - You can simply enter the desired LEFT formula in excel in the required cell to attain a return value on the argument.

-- You can manually open the LEFT formula in excel dialogue box in the spreadsheet and enter the Text and Number of Characters.
+- You can manually open the LEFT formula in the excel dialogue box in the spreadsheet and enter the Text and Number of Characters.

 - From the above spreadsheet, you can see the LEFT Formula in excel option under the Text Tab of Formulas Tab in the menu bar.